mxunit/sublime-text-2-mxunit/README.md

  - To run a single test, move your cursor to the test function and hit ```shift+alt+r```
  - To re-run last test  hit ```ctrl+alt+r```

- Alternatively, you can right-click on a textcase and select
-  - MXUnit > Run tests
-  - MXUnit > Run test on line
+ Alternatively, you can right-click on a testcase and select: MXUnit > [Run tests | Run test on line | Run last test]
-  - MXUnit > Run last test

 ### Installation